 “UK owners of European trade mark rights which are over five years old, and therefore liable to revocation, and whom only use their marks in the UK should now consider either expanding their business into other parts of the EU, or obtaining a UK trade mark registration to sustain their rights here.”

-If you need to register a UK trademark our Trademark Attorneys can provide you with the information you need to take the next steps in your trademark application process.
+If you need to register a UK trademark our Trademark Attorneys in London can provide you with the information you need to take the next steps in your trademark application process.
 Contact our Trademark Attorneys today and call 020 8600 6800.